 Explore Gender Stereotypes in Media

 Gender bias in media is all around us, and studies show there’s a significant impact on kids as they soak in those dangerous messages.
-Face this head on this International Women’s Day with an activity that explores the gender stereotypes our students are encountering in film, advertisements, and on TV.
+Face this issue head on this International Women’s Day with an activity that explores the gender stereotypes our students are encountering in various media.

-When we talk about gender stereotypes kids can learn to be more critical consumers of media and to question the messages they see, as well as to challenge and resist these biases.
+When we talk about gender stereotypes kids can learn to be more critical consumers of media, question the messages they see and challenge and resist these biases.
 This is also an opportunity to impart the importance of representation and diverse perspectives in media and how they can have a positive impact on students’ own sense of identity and self-esteem.

 Finally, students are tasked with redesigning the character with different attributes that challenge the identified stereotypes.